Dref360/kharon/deploy/README.md

     * ENV VAR:
         * GOOGLE_CLIENT_ID
         * GOOGLE_CLIENT_SECRET
+        * KHARON_STORAGE

 **Notes**
-- The SQL Database is not permanent.
-This needs to be fixed.
+- The SQL Database is stored in a GStorage as a SQLite db.
+Could move to Cloud SQL, but it is pricy.
-    - We could mount a GCloud volume [Link](https://cloud.google.com/run/docs/configuring/services/cloud-storage-volume-mounts#gcloud)